syncfusion-content/wpf-docs/wpf/Calculate/Calculate-functions.md

 #### Remarks:

-&#35;NUM! - Occurs if the fraction is less than 0.
+#NUM! - Occurs if the fraction is less than 0.

-&#35;DIV/0! - Occurs if the fraction is equal to 0.
+#DIV/0! - Occurs if the fraction is equal to 0.

 #### Example: